Dave Schroeder’s ‘Fast 5 Pack Facts’: Packers vs. Lions

 GREEN BAY, Wis.
-(WBAY) - As the Green Bay Packers (4-1) prepare to host the Detroit Lions (2-1-1), it’s time to get ready for kickoff with Dave Schroeder’s ‘Fast 5 Pack Facts.’
+(WBAY) - As the Green Bay Packers (1-0) get ready to host the Detroit Lions (0-1) in the home opener at Lambeau Field, it’s time to get in the know and ready to go with Dave Schroeder’s ‘Fast 5 Pack Facts.’

 #1 Close games: Last year the Packers thrived under Matt LaFleur, going 9-1 in one-score games in 2019.
 The lowly Lions?
 Detroit blew 6 fourth quarter leads last year (including 2 against Green Bay).
 And Detroit’s struggles have carried over to this season, as the Lions blew a 23-6 fourth quarter lead in their opener against the Bears.